Policy for Determination of Materiality for

-Materiality:-Increasing capacity of existing plant or unit of the Company and launching any new product automatically increase the goodwill of the Company and help to improve brand building, therefore, the event shall be considered as material event, if the turnover from such proposed business is exceeding 20% of the total turnover in the preceding financial year audited financial results.
+Materiality:-Increasing capacity of existing plant or unit of the Company and launching any new product automatically increases the goodwill of the Company and help to improve brand building, therefore, the event shall be considered as material event, if the turnover from such proposed business exceeds 10% of the total turnover in the preceding financial year audited financial results.

-Materiality:- Getting contracts are under the normal course of business but if company gets any extra ordinary order; it shall be considered material event, if the turnover from each such order or contract is exceeding 10% of the total turnover in the preceding financial year of audited financial results.
+Materiality: -Getting contracts are under the normal course of business but if company gets any extra ordinary order; it shall be considered as a material event, if the turnover from each such order or contract exceeds 10% of the total turnover in the preceding financial year audited financial results.

 Further getting any award of national recognized institution of the Government agency to the company or any of its Directors or Key Managerial Personnel shall be considered material event.

 For other Agreement for borrowings by way of term loan exceeding Rs.
-1000 Lakhs, shall be considered material event.
+5000 Lakh, shall be considered as a material event.

-Materiality: Disruption of operations in the unit of the Company due to natural calamity, force majeure or strikes, lockouts etc for exceeding 3 working days shall be considered material event in all cases company.
+Materiality: Disruption of operations in the unit of the Company due to natural calamity, force majeure or strikes, lockouts etc exceeding 3 working days shall be considered as a material event in all cases